nutso/redmine-plugin-recurring-tasks/README.md

 1. Copy or clone the plugin directory into #{RAILS_ROOT}/plugins/recurring_tasks -- note the folder name 'recurring_tasks' must be verbatim.

    e.g. git clone https://github.com/nutso/redmine-plugin-recurring-tasks.git recurring_tasks

+   NOTE!
+This particular clone will tie you to the master branch, which is not recommended for production systems (faster updates and features but less well-tested).
+Recommend using a specific version of the plugin which will provide a more stable baseline.

 2. Rake the database migration (make a db backup before)